Vacuum-Tube/OSM-TPF2-Importer/README.md

 [![OSM Importer Demonstration Video](https://img.youtube.com/vi/V_L-CaPWk1Y/maxresdefault.jpg)](https://youtu.be/V_L-CaPWk1Y)

-## Basics for Map creation
+## Basics for Map Creation

 Before using this tool, you should be familiar with the basics of TPF2 and map creation in general.
-Basic information, considerations, and requirements for "Replication" projects can be found in my [article in the forum](https://www.transportfever.net/lexicon/entry/398-real-nachbau-in-tpf-2/) (german).
+Basic information, considerations, and requirements for "Rebuilding projects" can be found in my [steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=3283539648) or this [article in the tfnet forum (german)](https://www.transportfever.net/lexicon/entry/398-real-nachbau-in-tpf-2/).
-Steam guide (english) will follow soon.

 Before applying OSM-Importer, you need to define your area of interest, create an ingame overlay, and get a heightmap (optional for flat regions).